 The Company has entered into cash pooling arrangements with other group companies whereby certain cleared bank balances are automatically transferred to or from the Company on a daily basis and are accounted for as cash or borrowing by the Company offset by a group cash pooling loan in debtors or creditors as appropriate.
+Interest is calculated daily and the annual net interest receivable or payable with each group company is accounted for as interest receivable or payable in the profit and loss account as appropriate.

-1. Accounting policies (continued)
+1 Accounting policies (continued)